Cultural Affairs Office

 Press and Communications

-May 3, 2018 -- Mayor Turner announced the first 26 winners of the newly launched grant program Support for Artists and Creative Individuals.
+May 3, 2018 -- The Mayor announced the first 26 winners of the newly launched grant program Support for Artists and Creative Individuals.
 Artists and creative individuals in a impressive array of disciplines will receive awards up to $15,000, totaling $379,645.

 Support for Artists and Creative Individuals program was designed to advance the careers of Houston artists, strengthen the local creative economy, promote Houston as an arts and cultural destination and invest in one of the city’s valuable cultural assets -- its creative community.

-“We heard loud and clear the need to redesign and update the City’s arts granting program to be more responsive and relevant to the Houston we live in today,” said Debbie McNulty, Director of the Mayor’s Office of Cultural Affairs.
+“We heard loud and clear the need to redesign and update the City’s arts granting program to be more responsive and relevant to the Houston we live in today,” said Debbie McNulty, Director of The Mayor’s Office of Cultural Affairs.
 “We are fully committed to putting our stated values into action and the grants team has been conscientious and thorough in gathering community input, working with us on changes and doing the painstaking follow-through with stakeholders.”

 Applications were accepted from all artistic disciplines.
 And in a new move for Houston Arts Alliance, the nonprofit agency that manages the grant program, applicants were invited to name their own creative discipline.
 Forty-six percent of the grant recipients were first time applicants for City funded grants.